karol-brejna-i/voltdb-charglt/README.md

-https://github.com/srmadscience/voltdb-chargingdemo# Charging Demo: A non-trivial telco focused example
+# Charging Demo: A non-trivial telco focused example

 ## Introduction

-In this post I&#39;d like to highlight [voltdb-chargingdemo](https://github.com/srmadscience/voltdb-chargingdemo/tree/master/src), which I&#39;ve recently made available on bitbucket.
+In this post I&#39;d like to highlight [voltdb-charglt](https://github.com/srmadscience/voltdb-charglt/tree/master/src), which I&#39;ve recently made available on github.
 Most demos are designed to be as simplistic as possible.
 I&#39;ve always found that frustrating, as anyone who has ever written a real world application knows that what takes two lines in a demo can take about 50 in reality.
-With that in mind, I wrote [voltdb-chargingdemo](https://github.com/srmadscience/voltdb-chargingdemo/tree/master/src), which is intended to demonstrate how we can help in scenarios such as telco where users are working with shared and finite resources while meeting SLAs, such as SMS messages or bandwidth.
+With that in mind, I wrote [voltdb-charglt](https://github.com/srmadscience/voltdb-charglt/tree/master/src), which is intended to demonstrate how we can help in scenarios such as telco where users are working with shared and finite resources while meeting SLAs, such as SMS messages or bandwidth.
 Instead of simplifying things to the point of absurdity, it tries to be realistic yet still comprehensible to outsiders.

 My own background is in telco, and the demo is a drastically simplified representation of what&#39;s known as a &#39;[charging](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1896)&#39; system.
 Every prepaid cell phone uses one of these - it decides what the user can do, how long they can do it for, and tells downstream systems what was used when the activity finishes.
 In such a system the following activities happen:

-1. &quot;[Provision](https://github.com/srmadscience/voltdb-chargingdemo/tree/master/src/chargingdemoprocs/UpsertUser.java)&quot; a user.
+1. &quot;[Provision](https://github.com/srmadscience/voltdb-charglt/tree/master/src/chargingdemoprocs/UpsertUser.java)&quot; a user.
 This happens once, and is the part where they enter the number on your sim card into the computer at the store so the phone systems knows that that sim card is now 1-510-555-1212 or whatever your number is.

-1. &quot;[Add Credit](https://github.com/srmadscience/voltdb-chargingdemo/tree/master/src/chargingdemoprocs/AddCredit.java)&quot;.
+1. &quot;[Add Credit](https://github.com/srmadscience/voltdb-charglt/tree/master/src/chargingdemoprocs/AddCredit.java)&quot;.
 This is when a third party system tells the phone company&#39;s computer that you have just gone to a recharging center and added US$20 in credit.

-1. &quot;[Report Usage and Reserve More](https://github.com/srmadscience/voltdb-chargingdemo/tree/master/src/chargingdemoprocs/ReportQuotaUsage.java)&quot;.
+1. &quot;[Report Usage and Reserve More](https://github.com/srmadscience/voltdb-charglt/tree/master/src/chargingdemoprocs/ReportQuotaUsage.java)&quot;.
 In real life this is several steps, but to keep things simple we use one.
 In this the phone system tells VoltDB how much of a resource you&#39;ve used (&quot;Usage&quot;), and how much they think you&#39;ll need over the next 30 seconds or so (&quot;Reserve&quot;).
 Normal practice is to hand over a larger chunk than we think you&#39;ll need, as if you run out we may have to freeze your ability to call or internet activity, depending on your usage, until we get more.
 For a given user this is happening about once every 30 seconds, for each activity.

 ## The challenges